 And it’s not my fault that as I got older certain aspects of my biology shifted around a bit, producing relatively more estradiol than testosterone than before.

 Certainly, it’s not my fault that I actually got older.
 Can’t beat that, can you?

-(Actually, can surely slow it down, as chronology does not equal biology, but exploring that is for another post.)
+(Actually, you can surely slow it down, because chronology does not equal biology, as you can learn about here.)

 “Just how fat are you now, Joe?”, I asked the plump figure in the mirror.

 Right behind me against the wall, I have something that should be able to tell me, a Tanita BC534 Glass InnerScan Body Composition Monitor.
 This means a scale that can suggest what percent of your body is fat.

 In the sentence above, I carefully selected the word “suggest” when describing what Tanita and every other scale does that attempts to measure body fat by a technique called Bioelectrical Impedance Analysis.

 You push a button, step on the scale and an unfelt, harmless electrical current passes through your body with greater impedance in the lower water containing tissue, such as fat, than fat-free mass which contains more water.
 This difference is measured and out pops a reading of your body fat percentage.

 The Interpretation of that electrical resistance is, in part, left to certain formulas, and they cannot account for shifting variables.

 These variables include age, gender, ethnicity, body size, fitness level and how much water you’ve been drinking.
 (It’s probably not enough water and that will make the scale suggest that you’re fatter than you are.
 Or not.)